Procedure for the Expiry of Fixed-term Contracts for Teaching & Scholarship, Research, Support and Casual Staff Groups

 2.2 Teaching & Research staff are covered by the Standing Order relating to Academic Staff: Dismissal, Discipline, and Grievance Procedures and Related Matters, Part V and associated procedures.

 2.3 This Procedure will not apply to the premature ending of fixed-term contracts for reason of redundancy arising under the Management of Reorganisation and Change Policy.
-For such cases, please seek further guidance from your designated designated HR Manager.
+For such cases, please seek further guidance from your designated HR Manager.

 Back to top

 3.1.1 Managers are sent monthly reports of fixed-term contract staff by the HR Directorate and reminders to conduct end of fixed-term consultation meetings with employees whose fixed term contracts are due to end.